Rithvik50/Rithvik50/README.md

 # 💫 About Me:
 Hi my name is Rithvik Muthyalapati.
-I am a software engineer currently studying my bachelors at PES University.
+I am a software engineer currently studying at PES University.

 ## 🌐 Socials: